Non-existence of integral Hopf orders for twists of several simple groups of Lie type: Twists of finite non-abelian simple groups

 Theorems \ref{main1} and \ref{main2} and Proposition \ref{subsquo}(i), reinforced with the previous two results, give as a consequence:

-\begin{theorem} Let $K$ be a number field and $R\subset K$ a Dedekind domain such that $\Oint_K \subseteq R$.
-Let $G$ be a finite non-abelian simple group.
+\begin{theorem} Let $K$ be a number field and $G$ a finite non-abelian simple group.
 Then, there is a twist $\Omega$ for $K G$, arising from a $2$-cocycle on an abelian subgroup of $G$, such that $(K G)_{\Omega}$ does not admit a Hopf order over $\Oint_K$. \end{theorem}

 The statement for the complexified group algebra now follows as in Corollary \ref{complexif}:

 \begin{corollary} Let $G$ be a finite non-abelian simple group.
 Then, there is a twist $\Omega$ for $\Co G$, arising from a $2$-cocycle on an abelian subgroup of $G$, such that $(\Co G)_{\Omega}$ does not admit a Hopf order over any number ring. \end{corollary}